ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/testconfig.md

 ## Section summary

 This section introduced you to the test configuration.
-We have one final section - custom [Extension Methods](/tutorial/extensionmethods.html)!
+We have one last part - custom [Extension Methods](/tutorial/extensionmethods.html)!